isc-projects/stork/doc/user/overview.rst

 diagram) and DNS (connections no. 7 and 9 on the diagram) daemons.
 The agent and the daemons are running on the same machine, so the communication is local; however, it can still be secured.

-The Kea Control Agent (Kea CA) supports Basic Auth to authenticate the clients of its REST API, via the control channel used by the
-Stork agent.
-This solution may be enabled to protect the Kea CA from unauthorized access.
-If it is enabled, the Stork agent must be configured with the username and password to authenticate itself to the Kea CA. It is recommended to limit access to this file only to the ``stork-agent`` user.
-The Kea CA may be configured to serve the REST API over the HTTPS protocol; enabling this is strongly recommended if the Basic Auth is configured or if the Kea CA listens on non-localhost interfaces.
-Additionally, the Kea CA may be configured to require the client certificate to authenticate clients.
+The Kea Control Agent (Kea CA) and other Kea daemons (since 3.0.0 version) supports Basic Auth to authenticate the clients of its REST API, via the control channel used by the Stork agent.
+This solution may be enabled to protect the Kea from unauthorized access.
+If it is enabled, the Stork agent must be configured with the username and password to authenticate itself to Kea.
+It is recommended to limit access to this file only to the ``stork-agent`` user.
+The Kea may be configured to serve the REST API over the HTTPS protocol; enabling this is strongly recommended if the Basic Auth is configured or if Kea listens on non-localhost interfaces.
+Additionally, Kea may be configured to require the client certificate to authenticate clients.
 The Stork agent offers partial support for mutual TLS authentication.
-If it recognizes that the Kea CA requires a client certificate, the Stork agent attaches its GRPC client certificate (the certificate that was obtained during the agent registration) to the request.
-This certificate does not pass client-certificate verification by the Kea CA, which means that the Kea CA must be configured not to verify the client certificate.
+If it recognizes that Kea requires a client certificate, the Stork agent attaches its GRPC client certificate (the certificate that was obtained during the agent registration) to the request.
+This certificate does not pass client-certificate verification by Kea, which means that Kea must be configured not to verify the client certificate.

 Stork's connection to BIND 9 utilizes two protocols: RNDC (control channel, connection no. 9 on the diagram) and HTTP ( statistics channel, connection no. 7 on the diagram).
 The RNDC protocol may be secured by using RNDC keys; this is